abiywd/mycyb/README.md

 ![image-9.png](./resources/image-9.png)

 That's it!
 You're done!
 Now, regardless of internet connectivity, you should have access to the latest copy of our repository on your machine.
-If you have any questions, please reach out to James or one of the TAs for assistance.
+If you have any questions, please reach out to Victor or me (your TA) for assistance.